-Adrian Gore’s presentation entitled FROM PRICING TO ENGAGING, FROM SPECTATING TO PARTICIPATING, FROM TRANSACTIONAL TO SHARED VALUE on Wednesday, 20 October at 08:30 AM will address how global trends have the power to transform insurance markets and these have been accelerated by COVID-19.
+Adrian Gore’s presentation entitled OPPORTUNITY, EXCELLENCE, LEADERSHIP on Wednesday, 20 October at 08:30 AM will address how global trends have the power to transform insurance markets and these have been accelerated by COVID-19.
 The blurring of boundaries between three big trends – the behavioural nature of risk, the acceleration of technology and the rising importance of purpose and social responsibility – creates a unique opportunity to transform insurance markets from transactional to shared value, and in the process enlarge and broaden the role, scope and impact of actuaries.

 Adrian Gore founded Discovery in South Africa in 1992 – with a core purpose “to make people healthier and enhance, and protect their lives”.
 Discovery is now multinational and is renowned for Vitality, the largest global platform that creates behaviour change and financially integrates this behaviour into insurance and financial services pricing.
 This pioneering model of insurance – coined Vitality Shared Value – is transforming insurance markets and financial services globally and concurrently making a significant share of the global insured population healthier and extending life expectancy.
 Discovery listed on the Johannesburg Stock Exchange in 1997 and has a market cap of $4 billion as at 30 June 2020.